johnson86tw/pwa-notification/README.md

 ## Tips

 - Thanks for this awesome tutorial: https://www.youtube.com/watch?v=oDIYl3G613E
-- The service worker should be served over HTTPS.
-To test the function on mobile, you can use nginx to proxy the frontend and backend, then use ngrok to enable HTTPS for testing purposes.
+- `Notification.requestPermission` needs to use HTTPS when used in a PWA.
+You can use nginx to proxy the frontend and backend, then use ngrok to enable HTTPS for testing purposes.

 ```
 brew install nginx